I said goodbye to winter and hello to spring, when spring was still a blank, open canvas, ready to be painted vibrant grassy green and peony pink.

 - Spiritual reading

 Everyday, I tried to find something to be grateful for.
 Everyday, I tried to live as [a child] of the light.
-(Ephesians 5) Was it hard?
-Sometimes, yes.
-But I am grateful that these days kept me searching for God’s ever-presence, and when I found Him, He always comforted me.
+(Ephesians 5) These days kept me searching for God’s ever-presence, and when I found Him, He always comforted me.

 This spring, my heart compelled me to explore my artistic side.
 As I child, no one encouraged me to paint, draw, or create.
 I never got messy.
 I always worried about the perfection of the final product, instead of enjoying the process.